meduffy918/meduffy918/README.md

 ---

 ## About Me
-I'm a sophomore at Boston College studying **Computer Science + Philosophy**, where I love exploring both the technical and conceptual sides of computing.
+I'm a sophomore at Boston College studying **Computer Science + Philosophy**, with a minor in **general business** where I love exploring both the technical and conceptual sides of computing.
 Right now, I’m focused on strengthening my fundamentals in software engineering and building projects that connect technical CS with ethical/AI-alignment ideas.

 ---